St. John's Episcopal Church, Lafayette Square: Expansion

-By 1842, it had become evident that further increases of the seating capacity of the church was expedient, and at a meeting of the pewholders called by public notice, on the eleventh of November, 1842, a committee, consisting of Richard Smith, John Canfield Spencer, Peter Hagner, Benjamin Ogle Tayloe, and William Thomas Carroll, was appointed to report a plan by which the number of pews should be increased, improved access given to galleries, and the interests of the existing pewholders properly adjusted.
-The committee reported on the twenty-eighth of November, and in the following April, Col. John James Abert, Gen. Winfield Scott, Frank Markoe, and Charles Gordon, were appointed a committee to carry the plan into effect.
+By 1842, it had become evident that further increases of the seating capacity of the church were expedient, and at a meeting of the pewholders called by public notice, on November 11, 1842, a committee, consisting of Richard Smith, John Canfield Spencer, Peter Hagner, Benjamin Ogle Tayloe, and William Thomas Carroll, was appointed to report a plan by which the number of pews should be increased, improved access given to galleries, and the interests of the existing pewholders properly adjusted.
+The committee reported on November 28, and in the following April, Col. John James Abert, Gen. Winfield Scott, Frank Markoe, and Charles Gordon, were appointed a committee to carry the plan into effect.
 In its execution the original arrangement of pews and aisles, which had hitherto remained substantially unchanged, was very greatly altered.
-The box and high-back pews were changed to low-back seats; the brick pavement disappeared with the old form of the aisles; the chancel was enlarged, and the wine-glass pulpit was removed.
+The box and high-back pews were changed to low-back seats, the brick pavement disappeared with the old form of the aisles, the chancel was enlarged, and the wine-glass pulpit was removed.

 Still more extensive changes were made in 1883 under the direction of Bancroft Davis and Gen. Peter V. Hagner, when almost all the windows were filled with stained glass, dedicated, for the most part, to deceased members of the congregation.
-The chancel was considerably enlarged; a new organ placed within the chancel rail; an addition made at the southeast corner of the church for a chantry, and a new vestry room, choir rooms, and offices erected.
+The chancel was considerably enlarged, a new organ placed within the chancel rail, an addition made at the southeast corner of the church for a chantry, and a new vestry room, choir rooms, and offices erected.
 Altogether at least 180 sittings were added, making the entire sitting accommodation of the church at 780.

 In 1902, the formal state funeral of British ambassador Lord Pauncefote took place in St. John's Church.